-At Alfa Leisureplex Group, culture is the key to delivering our mission – which is to provide memorable holiday experiences to our customers.
+At the Alfa Leisureplex Group, culture is the key to delivering our mission which in to provide memorable holiday experiences to our customers.

 Outstanding EO Culture

 We believe that EO is what underpins everything we do within our business.
 We are now seven years into our EO journey and continue to develop and promote our culture.
-In 2018, we were awarded the Rising Star award at the EOA Annual Conference and this is something all of our employee owners were immensely proud of and that has inspired us to build on ever since.
+In 2018, we were awarded the Rising Star award at the annual conference and this is something all of our employee owners were immensely proud of and that has inspired us to build on ever since.

 It’s often difficult to demonstrate a culture in words, you really need to feel it!
 If you ever visit you will get that sense of our warm, friendly culture as you visit our hotels, interact with our coach drivers or call to book a holiday.

-Below are the most recent examples of how our culture has shone through and got us through the most precarious of circumstances to bouncing back stronger than ever.
+Below are the most recent examples of how our culture has shone through and helped us survive the most precarious of circumstances to bouncing back stronger than ever.

 We survived the pandemic!

-Clearly we are not the only business severely impacted by the pandemic, but being in hospitality and overnight having to close our operations for such a long period of time was the most challenging of situation the business has faced in its existence.
+Clearly we are not the only business severely impacted by the pandemic but being in hospitality and overnight having to close our operations for such a long period of time was the most challenging of situations the business has faced in its existence.

 Keeping our teams on board was essential for us to bounce back when restrictions were lifted and allowed us to support our employees and deliver an outstanding performance once we reopened.

 Communication was vital throughout the pandemic to keep our teams who were furloughed up to date and involved.
-We initiated a framework to incorporate regular wellbeing checks and pulse surveys for our employees, plus updates on the business and the pandemic in general.
-This was highly valued by our owners at a time when they needed that extra assurance.
+We initiated a framework to incorporate regular wellbeing checks and pulse surveys for our employees, plus updates on the business and the pandemic in general; this was highly valued by our owners, at a time when many businesses in our industry were failing and they needed that extra assurance.

 We emerged fully from the restrictions in May 2021 ready and raring to go and facing huge pent-up demand for UK holidays, but with major challenges particularly with recruitment, supply chain issues and Covid measures in place.

-Despite these challenges, we improved our customer service scores in 2021 vs 2019 by 1% to 85% positive overall, an outstanding result in the face of ongoing Covid restrictions and as a direct result of the strong EO team culture we have built.
+Despite these challenges, we improved our already high customer service scores in 2021 vs 2019 by 1%, an outstanding result in the face of ongoing Covid restrictions and as a direct result of the strong EO team culture we have built.

 It is only when the chips are down you truly get to see what a good culture can harness and what real engagement looks like and we have certainly seen the very best of this in the last 12 months.

-After the worst year in the group’s history in 2020, as a result of the national lockdowns, there was a quite remarkable turnaround in 2021.
-The group booked its most profitable year in its history, with EBITDA £4million higher than any previous year.
+After the worst year in the Group’s history in 2020, as a result of the national lockdowns, there was a quite remarkable turnaround in 2021.
+The group booked its most profitable year in its history, with EBITDA £4m higher than any previous year.
 This enabled payment of our highest ever employee dividend of £950 per employee.